maram-9/currency-converter-react/README.md

 ![animation](public/Animation.gif)

 # How to get started
-Simply enter an amount you wish to convert, select a currency and click "Przelicz".
+Simply enter an amount you wish to convert, select a currency and click "Convert".

 # Technologies used in this project:
 - JSX